mariosgit/HeadPhoneAmp/README.md

 * Second output ?
 With it's own EQ and Volume ?
 * NuTube or Simulation of a little distortion.
 Maybe other effects ?
 * MP3 player - there is one for the teensy.
 Would need SDCard or so, How to copy files ?
 Just swap the card ?
 The Cardhold would obscure the VUSB hack !
+* ~~Radio streaming..
+WLAN hasl...~~

 # Status

 * Theory is somewhat more defined in my head.
 * Started to build some blocks
     * TPA6120 module - Made my own, running with only single 5V - to be tested.
-    * DSP - I have an freeDSP-SMD-B to experiment with
+    * DSP - I have a freeDSP-SMD-B to experiment with
     * NuTube ?
-I have a NuTube HP Amp which is'nt great but could be recycled into something usefull
+I have a NuTube HP Amp which is'nt great but could be recycled into something usefull - not so available !

 # Next up ?

+#### HPAmp design ?

+* TPA6120A2 in the works with 5V conveter no Elkos it's big (there is a QFN version)
+* TPA6130A2 ???
+5V only, I2C Vol Ctl, no Elkos !?
+* TPA6133A2 ??? same, no vol ctl

 #### Teensy + DSP

 * Can the teensy be slave i2s ???
 Otherwise it would need an extra SRC.
     There is a slave i2s out...
+Will it work with usb, does it need to be 44100kHz ?
     ```
     AudioInputUSB            usb1;
     AudioOutputI2Sslave      i2sslave1;